Daily readings

 Tuesday, January 13, 2026

 Saint Hilary of Poitiers, Bishop and Doctor.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Hilary of Poitiers, Bishop and Doctor